iamneilroberts/windows-mcp-bridge/README.md

 7. **prompt-server** - Dynamic instructions, mode detection
 8. **sequential-thinking** - Step-by-step reasoning chains

+## Understanding the Setup

+This repository provides the **same MCP servers and tools** that are working in your current Claude Code environment.
+The difference is:

+- **Claude Code** (CLI) - what you're using now
+- **Claude Desktop** (GUI app) - what this sets up

+Both use the same underlying MCP protocol and can access the same 8 Cloudflare servers with identical tools.

 ## Manual Installation

-If the script doesn't work, follow these steps:
+If the automated script doesn't work, follow these steps:

 ### Prerequisites
 - Python 3.11+ (with "Add to PATH" checked)
-- Claude Desktop installed
+- Claude Desktop installed (download from https://claude.ai/download)
+- Git for Windows
 - Administrator PowerShell access

 ### Steps